dragthor/dragthor.github.com/_posts/2016-03-10-arduino-sketch-debugging-for-dad-and-kids.markdown

 permalink: /arduino-sketch-debugging-for-dad-and-kids/
 meta: arduino linux ubuntu
 image: http://abe90238e3b628565257-c47b312812e6878374960f5d0b7661c9.r73.cf1.rackcdn.com/arduino.jpg
+description: "I did it.
+I took the plunge.
+I finally purchased an Arduino.
+What took me so long to rekindle my childhood curiosity and tinker (um, break things)?
+I don't know."
 ---
 I did it.
 I took the plunge.
 I finally purchased an [Arduino](http://amzn.to/1pAaAil).
 What took me so long to rekindle my childhood curiosity and tinker (um, break things)?
 I don't know.
 Although recently I have been reading Charles Petzold's [Code](http://amzn.to/1pA0HkH) book and it definitely helps provide a jump start.
 Many a time throughout the book I would pause and remember things - working with assembly, the Intel 8080 and 8088, the Motorola 6800, and little-endian vs. big-endian.
 The good old days.
 I was there.
 Closer to the metal.